Psalms For Life

 David likens such unity to the oil Israelites anointed guests with.
 But surprisingly, it’s poured so liberally that it streams down the man’s face and beard.
 Then we’re told it’s the sacred anointing oil that empowered Israel’s high priest Aaron to represent the nation to God and God to the nation.

 Our third surprise comes in the psalm’s over-the-top comparison of unity to dew from the region’s tallest mountain descending on little Mount Zion.
 Every Israelite knew this was geographically impossible.
-However, the image beautifully pictures national unity: as Israel’s northernmost mountain blesses southerly Zion with its superlative dew, Zion in return blesses all its pilgrims from wherever, with its unparalleled blessing of endless life.
+However, the image beautifully pictures national unity: as Israel’s northernmost mountain blesses southerly Zion with its superlative dew, Zion in return blesses all its pilgrims from wherever, with the unparalleled blessing of endless life.
 As pilgrims climbed successively higher hills on their way to Zion, they sang of God’s blessing descending on them, like holy oil and heavenly dew, to refresh and renew.

 Jesus, your death on Mount Zion declared all humanity at once unworthy and yet welcomed to sit at your table.
-Though egotism and gracelessness divide your people, your Spirit longs to bind us together as one.
+Though egotism and gracelessness often divide your people, your Spirit longs to bind us together as one.
 Spirit of Unity, descend on us today like anointing oil and refreshing dew.
 Amen.

 During your free moments today, meditate on these words: